Star Trek: Secret of Vulcan Fury: Development

 The game was announced by Interplay Entertainment on June 19, 1997, and was initially scheduled to be released on CD-ROM for Windows 95 in November 1997.
 Interplay had previously produced a number of Star Trek games, including Star Trek: 25th Anniversary, Star Trek: Starfleet Academy and Star Trek: Judgment Rites.
 The game was developed by Tribal Dreams, an in-house division of Interplay.

 The storyline was written by D. C. Fontana, who was a writer on both Star Trek: The Original Series and season one of Star Trek: The Next Generation, and the script was directed by John Meredyth Lucas who had previously written and directed episodes of The Original Series.
 Fontana and Lucas had previously collaborated on the episodes "The Enterprise Incident" and "The Ultimate Computer".
 In writing the storyline, Fontana wrote dialogue for more puzzle branches than were planned by the developers.
 The entire main cast of The Original Series recorded their voices for the project.
 Brian Murray, who was hired to storyboard the game, suggested spinning the camera around the Enterprise crew as they used the transporter to merge their original location into their destination.

 The game was expensive to create, and used motion capture techniques of clay models for the on-screen 3-D animation.
 The game used the same graphics engine both for normal gameplay and for cutscenes.
 The quality of the footage was described as similar to the cutscenes in Blade Runner (1997), but Tribal Dreams intended to remove the "robotlike stare" of the characters as seen in that game.
-Quaker Oats signed a promotional deal to feature the game on cereal boxes in a promotion beginning in April 1998, which featured both a competition to win a visit to the one of the series sets and a $10 rebate for either Secret of Vulcan Fury or Starfleet Academy.
+Quaker Oats signed a promotional deal to feature the game on cereal boxes in a promotion beginning in April 1998, which featured both a competition to win a visit to one of the series sets and a $10 rebate for either Secret of Vulcan Fury or Starfleet Academy.